 Although Michelle has traveled to all 7 continents, she is particularly known for her passion for Canada’s Arctic having made 57 trips to the far north.
 With her ardent passion for exploring and photographing the world, she works as a resource photographer for Adventure Canada, Frontiers North Adventures, Regent Seven Seas and Abercrombie & Kent.

 A tireless philanthropist, Michelle founded Project North in 2009, a not-for-profit organization committed to delivering education and sport-based opportunities to youth in Canada’s Arctic.
 Since its inception, over $1,000,000 dollars of new sporting equipment has been delivered to more than 26 Inuit communities.

-Michelle has self-published three books: Look Beyond… The Faces & Stories of People with HIV/AIDS, Dare to Dream… A Celebration of Canadian Women and most recently, a children’s book about Canada’s North, titled Ben and Nuki Discover Polar Bears.
-Her third book, Arctic Kaleidoscope… The People, Wildlife and Ever-Changing Landscape was released on Earth Day, April 22, 2013.
+Michelle has self-published four books: Look Beyond… The Faces & Stories of People with HIV/AIDS, Dare to Dream… A Celebration of Canadian Women, a children’s book entitled Ben and Nuki Discover Polar Bears and Arctic Kaleidoscope… The People, Wildlife and Ever-Changing Landscape.
+Most recently, Michelle collaborated with Canadian Geographic in producing Colouring Canada.